 Three University Functions

 The keel-shaped framing also encloses several other elements that have been added during the 17th century, among these a band that winds itself symmetrically between Christian V’s and his Queen’s monograms.
 It carries the text “SOLI.TRIUNI.DEO.S[acratum]”, meaning “Dedicated to the one triune God”.
-The band can thus be seen as a slightly late heading for the entire Holy Trinity Complex.
+The band can thus be seen as a slightly late heading for the entire Trinity Complex.

 The Only Remaining Source